MicrosoftDocs/WSL/commandline/WSL/about.md

 ---
-title: Bash on Ubuntu on Windows
+title: Bash on Ubuntu on Windows - About
 description: About Bash on Ubuntu on Windows
 keywords: BashOnWindows, bash, wsl, windows, windowssubsystem, ubuntu
 author: jackchammons